 How to Measure the Perfect Bar Stool Height (Why It Matters)

-Step-by-Step: How to Measure for Your Bar Stool
+1. Step-by-Step: How to Measure for Your Bar Stool

 Measure from floor to underside of the counter or island plinth

-Subtract the recommended clearance
+Subtract your clearance

-Double-check with the “golden rule”
+Check the “golden rule”

-Many sources suggest 25–30 cm (10–12 in) between seat surface and countertop surface (top of counter).
+→ The standard guideline is 25–30 cm (10–12 in) between seat top and countertop surface (top of counter).

-Account for overhangs, mouldings, or recessed ledges
+Account for overhangs or mouldings

 Consider user height and flexibility